Glossary

 Mean Time to Repair (MTTR): What It Is and What It’s for

-Mean time to repair – MTTR for short – is an essential maintenance metric that describes the average time it takes to repair a machine, piece of equipment, or system.
-In other words, MTTR is a performance metric to describe a repairable asset’s maintainability.
-The implications of this failure metric are much larger than initially apparent because it doesn’t just revolve around the asset itself.
-It also measures how fast maintenance teams respond to unplanned downtime and how quickly they can resolve the problem.
-Moreover, it helps to make sure that e.g. your preventive maintenance program and all the tasks that are included are as effective and efficient as possible.
+Mean time to repair — MTTR for short — is the average time it takes to repair a machine, piece of equipment, or system.
+Put another way, it describes a repairable asset’s maintainability.
+But the metric reaches further than the asset itself.
+It also captures how fast your maintenance teams respond to unplanned downtime and how quickly they actually resolve the problem.
+That makes it a useful gauge of whether your preventive maintenance program — and every task inside it — is running as efficiently as it should.

-Please note, that MTTR meaning can change, depending on what the R stands for in your context.
-Apart from repair, it could also mean recovery, respond, or resolve.
-Thus, MTTR can stand for mean time to repair just as well as for mean time to recover, which implies that one metric can easily turn into four different failure metrics.
-However, MTTR in this article we focus on mean time to repair.
+One caveat: the meaning of MTTR shifts with what the R stands for in your context.
+Besides repair, it might mean recovery, respond, or resolve.
+So mean time to repair and mean time to recover are both valid readings — one acronym, four possible metrics.
+In this article, we stick with mean time to repair.

 How to Calculate Mean Time to Repair